FernandoYaguana/GRAPHQL/README.md

 ---

-Thank you for contributing to this HELLO WORLD FROM REST API!
+Thank you for contributing to this HELLO WORLD FROM GRAPHQL!
 If you have any questions, please feel free to open an issue in the repository.